 # Run this in the terminal:

-There's a single keyword that triggers the workflow: gh
+The main keyword that triggers the workflow is: gh

 Then you can start typing the name of the repository you're looking for.
-It will first try to search within your user's repositories.
-And if no result is found, then it'll search in all public repositories.
+It will first fetch your repositories and filter them locally by name.
+If no match is found, it will search GitHub repositories.

 gh octocat/hello-world

-When an item is highlighted, you can press Enter to open the repository's page, or press any of the following modifiers keys for other options:
+When an item is highlighted, you can press Enter to open the repository's page, or press any of the following modifier keys for other options:

 You can configure the cache duration passed to the GitHub CLI, by setting the following environment variables.